 Impact against individual outcomes shows clear and measured progress.
 Additional Actions Increased social and academic outcomes, for pupils with special needs, through being educated in inclusive schools.
 Pupils with special educational needs have an improved sense of belonging, and feeling part of their local community.
-HeadTeachers Round Table to develop the 'Case for Being an Inclusive School in Essex' Partnership SENCOs (from Essex Schools) will work with the ECC inclusion team and health partners to improve quality of practice amongst all SENCOs in essex.
-The SEND clusters of schools will be a key vehicle in the delivery of identified improvements.
-These groups of schools will have access to cluster level data, will provide a level of peer to peer challenge and support around SEND improvement.
-Academic outcomes for children with SEND in Essex.
+HeadTeachers Round Table to deve Being an Inclusive School in Essex' Partnership SENCOs (from Essex So with the ECC inclusion team and he improve quality of practice among essex.
+The SEND clusters of schools will b the delivery of identified improven groups of schools will have access data, will provide a level of peer to and support around SEND improve with SEND in Essex.
 Information gathered through One Planning and Annual Review re progress against outcomes.
 Life without labels - feedback from schools and settings.
-Highly skilled workforce within schools.
-Increased staff retention.
-Feedback from CYP and their families regarding their outcomes and achievements.
-SEND cluster level data and feedback through Inclusion Partners and SEND Quadrant Managers.
-Effective Governance for SEND Improvement is implemented.
-Education, Health and Social Care leaders will have an equal role in the leadership and evaluation of the SEND improvements identified throughout the programme.
-The roles of all sectors will be represented in the review of the governance (OV6): The Children and Young People's Partnership Board is a joint health, Clear vision and shared outcomes framework, which all organisations have jointly developed and signed up to.
-Performance framework/ data dashboard that sits under the shared outcomes framework will care and education board.
+Highly skilled workforce within schools. a key vehicle in hents.
+These to cluster level peer challenge Feedback from CYP and their families regarding their outcomes Effective Governance for SEND Improvement is implemented.
+Education, Health and Social Care an equal role in the leadership and the SEND improvements identified programme.
+The roles of all sectors will be repr review of the governance (OV6): T Young People's Partnership Board evaluation of throughout theframework, which all organisations have jointly developed and signed up to.esented in the the Children andPerformance framework/ data dashboard that sits under the care and education board.
 The SEND Improvement board will report into this.
 There are quadrant level meetings, which the operational activities are shaped by and progress shared with. measure progress and impact of our improvement.
 It will be reviewed and regularly reported to SEND Improvement Board.
 All parties are represented on all workstreams, at an appropriate level.
 Governance structure, terms of reference and clear accountabilities.
 SEND Improvement risk register will be established which identifies and risks & the mitigating actions in place along with an escalation process.
 Implementation of effective operational leadership structures will result in improved quality of EHCPs through the moderation process, escalation of any trend and improvements implemented system wide so impact is greater.